-During the years there were times of sickness, wars, a controversial marriage, riots over alcohol prohibition, and even a suicide which resulted in 7 deaths, which either put celebrations on hold or disrupted the festivities.
-In 2013 King Willem-Alexander succeeded his mother, and from 2014 it became King’s day (April 27).
+During the years there were times of sickness, wars, a controversial marriage, riots over alcohol prohibition, and even a suicide which resulted in 7 deaths, which either put celebrations on hold or disrupted the festivities for a while.
+In 2013 King Willem-Alexander succeeded his mother, and in 2014 it became King’s day (April 27).
 He has kept the tradition of visiting cities, but what does the rest of the country do?

-This is a day where most shops are closed and people have the day off to join in on the hundreds of fun activities which organizers create for everyone to enjoy.
-Fleamarkets (Vrijmarkt) are especially popular among all Dutch citizens.
+This is a day when most shops are closed and people have the day off to join in on the hundreds of fun activities which organizers create for everyone to enjoy.
+Fleamarkets (Vrijmarkt) are especially popular among all Dutch citizens, you can go and try to find marvels.
 People are allowed to sell and buy used goods without a permit.
-Open air concerts, parties, food, drinks, ferris wheels, games, shopping, signing, dancing, everything and anything is there for anyone.
+Open-air concerts, parties, food, drinks, Ferris wheels, games, shopping, singing, dancing, everything and anything is there for anyone.

-Orange wigs, orange pants, orange shirts, orange eyelashes, orange jewelry, orange body paint, orange socks, orange nails, orange bags, orange sun glasses, orange tidy-widy’s- orange you happy we’ve specified what you should wear?
+Orange wigs, orange pants, orange shirts, orange skirts, orange dresses, orange eyelashes, orange lipsticks, orange eyeshadows, orange eyeliners, orange watches, orange jewellery, orange body paint, orange socks, orange nails, orange bags, orange sunglasses, orange shoes, orange tidy-widy’s- orange you happy we’ve specified what you should wear?